 Spreading by Diffusion

 At each instant, the SDE’s noise kicks every particle by a symmetric random displacement \(g\,d\mathbf{w}\).
-The net effect is like Gaussian blurring: peaks erode and valleys fill.
+The aggregate effect is Gaussian blurring: peaks erode and valleys fill.

 \[p_{t+\Delta t}(x) = \int p_t(y)\;\mathcal{N}\!\left(x - y;\;0,\,g^2\,\Delta t\right)dy = \mathbb{E}_\epsilon\!\left[p_t(x - \epsilon)\right]\]where the second equality substitutes \(\epsilon = x - y\).
 Taylor-expanding \(p_t(x - \epsilon)\) around \(x\):